Doctor of veterinary medicine, PhD, Associate professor, EBVS© European Veterinary Specialist in Animal Welfare Science, Ethics and Law.

 c.
 History of literature (Litteraturvetenskap), 1.5 year, 1985

-Currently, I am supervising Ivana Rodriguez Ewerlöf an engineer and PhD student within MycoModel - Stop the spread of Mycoplasma Bovis and protect free herds.
+Since 2022, I am supervising Ivana Rodriguez Ewerlöf an engineer and PhD student within MycoModel - Stop the spread of Mycoplasma Bovis and protect free herds.
 I have supervied four finished PhD students as main supervisor, and three as co-supervisor.
 Furthermore, I supervise undergraduate students in their final year projects within the ethology and welfare, veterinary program and MSc in animal science.

 Gunnarsson, S.; Ferrante, V.; Brinch Riber, A.; Marchewka, J.; Tuyttens, F.; Ipek, A.; Sözcü, A.; Bestman, M.; Rodenburg, B. and T. van Niekerk, 2021.
 Promoting range use in broiler chickens.
 FreeBirds Practice Abstract.
 Link